 How To Win While Lenders Are Watching

-They’re even saying, “If you set up automatic payments with Wells Fargo or another bank like bill pay or something like that, you’ll need to stop these payments manually.”
-Be specific in your questions because what Vivian is asking is highly relevant to all of us.
+They’re even saying, “If you set up automatic payments with Wells Fargo or another bank, like bill pay or something like that, you’ll need to stop these payments manually.”
+Be specific in your questions, because what Vivian is asking is highly relevant to all of us!
 If you get a hardship accommodation, ask that your payments be marked current on your credit file rather than delinquent.
-We’ve mentioned this but you have to ask that specific question.
+We’ve mentioned this…but you have to ask that specific question.
 When Vivian asked, she was told that no payment is due.
 To my understanding, there is a switch you flip on accounts that says no payment due for automatic underwriting.
-I’m assuming manual underwriting as well and in account reporting.
+I’m assuming manual underwriting as well, and in account reporting.

 It isn’t like they’re saying, “No,” but in Vivian’s case, she went to Chase, Bank of America, and Citi.
-I pulled up with Wells Fargo.
-You see that there may be differences.
-Take time.
-My roommate and my dear friend, Riley, I’m here at my home and I hear him on the phone with banks all the time.
-We talk to each other all the time.
-He’s an amazing example of a real estate investor who’s experience is vast with single-family, fix and flips, buy and holds, commercial as well as multifamily.
+I even pulled it up with Wells Fargo.
+You see that there may be differences, so take your time.
+My roommate and dear friend Riley…I’m here at my home, and I hear him on the phone with banks all the time, so we discuss it with each other a lot!
+He’s an amazing example of a real estate investor who’s experience is vast with single-family, fix and flips, buy and holds, and commercial, as well as multifamily.
 He’s on the phone talking to banks about what their programs are so that if he has to take advantage of it, he knows what the rules of engagement are.

-If you don’t have to take advantage of it, he knows that he wants to preserve and then I’ve helped him prioritize.
-As I’ve been telling you, prioritize.If you have to go late on something, if you have to take a moratorium on a payment, choose wisely those moratoriums.
-In my case, I would take a moratorium on a secured installment loan before I would take a moratorium on a revolving account because since it’s secured, it doesn’t move the needle as much with the credit bureaus, with the lenders, etc. It’s secured with real estate, automobile or otherwise.
-Choose wisely, which ones you’re going to do your credit cards, especially your tier ones these banks, Wells Fargo, Citi, JPMorgan Chase, and Bank of America.
-Those are the ones you want to hold off the longest you possibly can because those are your tier ones.Prioritize your future relationships with lenders as much as you are prioritizing what's happening these days #GetFundable Click To Tweet
+If he doesn’t have to take advantage of it, he knows that he wants to preserve and then I help him prioritize.
+As I’ve been telling you…prioritize!
+If you have to go late on something, or take a moratorium on a payment, choose wisely for those.
+In my case, I would take a moratorium on a secured installment loan before I would take a moratorium on a revolving account because, since it’s secured, it doesn’t move the needle as much with the credit bureaus, the lenders, etc. It’s secured with real estate, automobile, or otherwise.
+Choose wisely which ones you’re going to do with your credit cards, especially your tier ones (Wells Fargo, Citi, JPMorgan, Chase, and Bank of America).
+Those are the ones you want to hold off the longest you possibly can with because those are your tier ones!Prioritize your future relationships with lenders as much as you are prioritizing what's happening these days #GetFundable Click To Tweet

-If you’d like a new one shipped to you, go ahead and reorder.
-It’s GetFundableBook.com and pay for the shipping.
+If you’d like a new one shipped to you, go ahead and re-order.
+It’s GetFundableBook.com and you only have to pay for the shipping.
 I’ll then send you a new one.
-It’s probably 2 or 3 weeks to get it in your little hand with finishing the printing and shipping, but the printer’s going to get it back to us shortly.
-If you want another copy of it.
-The book cover’s the same, but the contents, I even have cool stick figures in there illustrating some of the points, stuff like that.
+It’s probably going to be 2 or 3 weeks until you can get your hands on it (since we are finishing the printing and shipping), but the printer is going to get it back to us shortly.
+The book cover is the same, but the contents…I even have some cool stick figures in there illustrating some of the points!
 I’m proud of what we’ve created.
-Years ago, I was first introduced to this Miss-a-Month marketing strategy completely by surprise.
-The credit union where I had a car loan would send me a holiday gift each year saying, “Happy holidays, your payment this month, December, is not required.”
+Years ago, I was first introduced to this Miss-a-Month marketing strategy, completely by surprise.
+The credit union where I had a car loan would send me a holiday gift each year saying, “Happy Holidays!
+Your payment for this month, December, is not required.”

-The whole thing that we talk about fundability building, etc. We always say that we’re building our reputation to the banks, our partnerships with the banks, but your spouse, your children, your parents.
-Everybody’s going to know and believe that who you are is who you are, how you’re showing up.
-Sometimes, even we’re being kind because it’s all starting, if it gets worse, we may have to step into our hearts and our humanity.
+When we talk about fundability™ building, we always say that we’re building our reputation and partnerships with the banks.
+But your spouse, children, parents, etc. are going to know not only who you genuinely are, but how you show up in these situations as well.
+Sometimes, if it gets worse, we may have to step into our hearts and our humanity.
 I want to be the voice.
-I’m a realist.
-I’m open to the possibility that we are taking a deep dive, but in every way I want me, my team, my loved ones, you and your loved ones, you to be able to come from deliberate and strategic decision-making.
+I’m a realist, and I’m open to the possibility that we are taking a deep dive…but in every way I want me, my team, my loved ones, along with you and your loved ones, to be able to come from deliberate and strategic decision-making.